3 Tips for Investing Wisely in a 529 Plan

 The only thing constant in life is change.
 As your goals and time horizon change, so should your investment strategy.
-Your strategy is of particular importance with a relatively short investment runway for college.
+Your strategy is particularly important with a relatively short investment runway for college.
 One important tenet in investing is rebalancing your portfolio at least annually to align with your goals.
 So, what is rebalancing?

 Additionally, if an investor’s investment strategy or tolerance for risk has changed, they can use rebalancing to readjust the weightings of each asset class in the portfolio to fit the new asset allocation.
 Frankly, most investors don’t do this unless they have an attentive advisor.

-The whole idea behind age-based investing is to essentially set it and forget it.
-These plans are not perfect, but for the hands-off, DIY investor they can serve them very well by systematically making the portfolio more conservative and less risky as college approaches.
+The whole idea behind age-based investing is to set it and forget it essentially.
+These plans are not perfect, but for the hands-off DIY investor they can serve them very well by systematically making the portfolio more conservative and less risky as college approaches.

 If you are working with an advisor and/or pay close attention to your portfolio, you certainly may be able to create a more customized portfolio.
 However, many investors are just trying to sock away as much as they can and outsource the asset management for a reasonable fee.
 If this sounds like you, the ready-made age-based option is something you should strongly consider.

 You will incur lower expenses with direct-sold 529 plans.
 Broker-sold 529s generally have higher annual costs and may include sales charges of 1%-5.75% of your contributions.
 Also, many of the direct-sold 529s invest in index funds with low expense ratios.

 For starters, Ohio offers a state income tax deduction to Ohio residents on the first $4,000 you contribute to the plan for each beneficiary, per year.
 They also provide a variety of passive, low-cost index funds.
 The high fees of many broker-sold plans can eat up any potential of having a bigger pot of money at the end of the rainbow.